 1. Why are there donate buttons on the website?

 Donate buttons on the website were mainly to cover general costs.
 I put them there since I spend a lot of time writing the articles and keeping them up to date.
 I do research, contact organizations, and check links to websites on a regular basis to keep the information accurate.

 Lately, I have changed the goal and purpose of my donation buttons and by using them you help. me to help the less fortunate people I meet on my journey.
 Check out my Ko-Fi page and see how your contribution can make a huge difference.

 2. Why are there affiliate links on the website?

 Affiliate links are placed on the website to earn a few extra dollars or euros.
 I carefully choose my affiliate links, using only products I use myself.

 They sometimes offer you a discount or a free product.

 This is one way of monetizing a website.
 I use it with care and try not to overdo affiliate links.
 Some links help to pay for website fees, some give me a discount on my bookings when I travel, others give me upgrades on the product I use.

 3. Where can I find the shop page?

-The Shop-page has moved to the Service and Product page.
+The Shop has changed and I no longer use an automated system.
+You can find the shop here.
 Payments are done through Paypal this way your privacy and safety are protected.
 As soon as I receive notification of your purchase your digital product will be sent to you or I will contact you for a chat appointment.